Ebirah, Horror of the Deep: Filming

 This is the first of two Godzilla films in which a Pacific island is the primary setting, rather than a location inside Japan.
 The second and final one is Son of Godzilla (1967).

 Director Jun Fukuda notes that producer Tomoyuki Tanaka was not particularly active on this production, with the exception of being involved with the budget.
-The producer would, however, visit the set "often" to watch progress but only as an observer.
+The producer would, however, visit the set "often" to watch progress.

 Daiyo was originally to be played by Noriko Takahashi, from Frankenstein vs. Baragon (1965), but fell ill with appendicitis during production was replaced with Kumi Mizuno at the last second.

 Although Eiji Tsuburaya is credited as the special effects director, actual directorial duties were handed over to Teisho Arikawa, who at this stage had been promoted to Tsuburaya's first assistant director.
 Tsuburaya still had the final say on effects sequences but served more of a supervisor role on the production.

 With a new special effects director in the seat, Toho tried to limit the effects budget.
 Sadamasa Arikawa lamented that Toho likely did this due to his inexperience and TV history, noting that "Toho couldn't have made too many demands about the budget if Mr. Tsuburaya had been in charge" and that he "was also doing TV work then, so they must have figured I could produce the movie cheaply."
 To keep the budget down, Toho instructed Arikawa to avoid expensive composite shots as much as possible.
-Although the movie has minimal composite shots, it is not devoid of them as scenes such as Godzilla's foot composited near actress Kumi Mizuno or a sequence of Mothra composited as her followers rush toward here are some examples of these sequences that made it into the final film.
+Although the movie has minimal composite shots, it is not devoid of them as scenes such as Godzilla's foot composited near actress Kumi Mizuno or a sequence of Mothra composited as her followers rush toward her are some examples of these sequences that made it into the final film.

 Jun Fukuda was not fond of the film.
-In an interview he was quoted saying, “Toho sent me a copy of the VHS tape edition of Godzilla vs The Sea Monsters when it was released.
-It was like opening up an old wound, I didn’t watch the tape.”
+In an interview, he was quoted saying, "Toho sent me a copy of the VHS tape edition of Godzilla vs The Sea Monsters when it was released.
+It was like opening up an old wound, I didn't watch the tape."